 Marathon training can be time consuming in general, but the peak weeks can feel overwhelming as our mileage reaches a point that pushes most of us close to our limits.
 Besides the running alone we may also struggle to find the time to fit in our strength training/core work, foam rolling and other recovery activities, while trying to get enough sleep and eat well.
 Here are some tips to survive these weeks of training- and the good news is that the taper is right on the other side!

-5. Stay organized: I like to use Sundays (which are usually my rest days) to get myself organized for the week ahead.
+I like to use Sundays to get myself organized for the week ahead.
 I plan my meals and prep what I can, look at my calendar and think about what I have going on during the upcoming week, do laundry, etc. It sets me up for success going into the new week!

-What are you tips for managing time during the peak weeks of training?
+What are your tips for managing time during the peak weeks of training?

 How do you make time to relax?

 Is there anything you need to cut out when your mileage gets high?

 Now it’s time for the Runners’ Roundup!
 Link up your running and fitness posts below!
 Join myself, Coach Debbie Runs, Confessions of a Mother Runner, Runs with Pugs , and Laura Norris Running to post your favorite running tips, experiences, race and training recaps, workouts, gear, and coaching ideas.